ShagunSharma98/Predicting-employees-under-stress-for-pre-emptive-remediation/README.md

 4. k- nearest neighbors
 5. Random forest

-Out of these: Logistic Regression, Support Vector Machines and Random Forest performs the best and therefore have been optimized further using Grid Search to fine tune hyperparamters.
+Out of these: Logistic Regression, Support Vector Machines and Random Forest performs the best and therefore have been optimized further using 'Grid Search' to fine tune hyperparamters.

+After the optimization of parameters, 'Feature Selection (Recursive)' is used to select the most suitable features from the data and finalize the predictions of the project.